 No student is to leave the school building for any reason (including health related problems) without receiving prior permission from the office staff.
 If necessary, a call to the parent or guardian may be made from the office.

-Make-Up Work - Students may make up schoolwork and tests missed for any excused absence.
+Make-Up Work - Students shall make up schoolwork and tests missed for any excused absence.
 One school day (not class time) is allowed for making up one day of excused absence.
 For additional two, three, or four days of absence, an additional day is added for each day absent.
 If the absence is longer, individual arrangements should be made through Student Services.
 Absences as a result of school related activities, additional extensions are given at the discretion of the teacher.

 Unexcused Absences - Any absence from class or school, which does not meet the criteria for an excused absence is considered unexcused.
 Parent(s) or guardian(s) will have the opportunity to correct any errors regarding attendance with the attendance office.
 It is important a parent or guardian correct any attendance error with the school as soon as possible.
 Failure to correct an attendance record may lead to a truancy citation and referral to court.